pepe/specular/README.md

             is?( response.status ) == 200

-            He 'should see the order details' do
+            Then 'user should see the order details' do

                 does?( response.body ) =~ /order details/